12 Must-Haves: Best Tools for DIY Projects

 Bonus storage tip: See how to make a portable clamp rack for easy storage.

 Our recommendation: The size of clamps you need will ultimately depend on the size of your project as clamps range from 6″-48″ in length.
 Having a few different sizes on hand is always helpful.

 6. Cordless Drill, Driver and Bits

-Our recommendation: As long as you get a cordless set that is within your price range.
+Our recommendation: Get a cordless set that is within your price range.
 This Hitachi set is one that I use on a daily basis, but Mike likes his Ryobi set that came with a few other features.
 An extra battery pack is a good idea if you’re working on bigger/longer projects.

 Price range: $79 – $200

 As you expand your tool set, keep everything organized with this easy power tool organizer for drills/drivers.

 7. Detail Palm Sander

 What it does: A sander smooths down rough surfaces on wood, drywall, etc. A palm sander or mouse sander is small and easy to use on larger or smaller projects.
 This sander has a pointed end that allows me to sand down hard to reach angles that a random orbital sander could not.